Najafgarh drain: Embankment highway

 In May 2025, Delhi government announced construction of a 60.77 km long 2-lane major highway along the left bank of Najafgarh drain, including 5.94 km long Jhatikra-Chhawla in south and 54.83 km long Chhawla-Basai Dara Pur Bridge in north, connecting Dwarka Expressway, Urban Extension Road-II, Outer Ring Road, Inner Ring Road, Pankha Road, etc. The existing drivable minor inspection road maintained by Irrigation and Flood Control Department of Delhi on drain's embankment, from Dhansa regulators at the southwest border of Delhi with the state of Haryana to where the drain crosses under the Outer Ring Road, will be upgraded to 2-lane highway.

 Conservation

 Irrigation and Flood Control Department of the Delhi Government, de-silted the drain to increase its storage capacity.
 Regulators at Kakraula and Dhansa retain the water.
 Presently the brackish water is improving with dilution.
 By retaining the water in the drain, the aquifers and groundwater table have been recharged and there is more water now for irrigation, enabling farmers 6 kilometres away from the drain to grow crops.
 Tube wells in the area have been discharging water copiously and in two years the water table is up by a meter.

+In January 2026, the Irrigation and Flood Control Department commissioned a Finnish-sourced amphibious multipurpose dredger, the Watermaster, along with three self-propelled hopper barges to desilt the drain and remove sludge, silt and aquatic weeds, with the drain estimated to account for nearly 70% of the total pollution load entering the Yamuna.
+Officials described the deployment as part of a broader shift toward technology-driven, large-scale, sustained action intended to improve water flow, enhance Delhi’s flood resilience and reduce pollution before it reaches the Yamuna.